filipdutescu/renamer.nvim/README.md

     border = true,
     -- The characters which make up the border border_chars = { '─', '│', '─', '│', '╭', '╮', '╯', '╰' },
+    -- Whether or not to highlight the current word references through LSP show_refs = true,
     -- The string to be used as a prompt prefix.
 It also sets the buffer to -- be a prompt
     prefix = '',